jantursky/orderlord-help-kds/docs/printers/receipt-printer/how-to-configure-printer.md

 ---
 layout: default
-title: How to configure Epson Wi-Fi printer
+title: How to configure printer
 nav_order: 1
 has_children: false
 grand_parent: Printers
 parent: Receipt printer
-permalink: /printers/receipt-printer/how-to-configure-epson-printer
+permalink: /printers/receipt-printer/how-to-configure-printer
 ---

-# How to configure Epson printer
+# How to configure printer
 {: .no_toc }

 ## Table of contents